zurb/F5-accessibility-audit/readme.md

   the modal.

 - Support `<dialog>` and the `show()`, `showModal()`, and `close()` methods.
-This includes supporting the open milestone.
+This includes supporting the open attribute with how reveal is executed.
   `(HTMLDialogElement)`

 - Using dialog, we use `display: none` by default, and `display:block` when it